Leprechaun Canyon | North Wash

 Approach (All forks)

 From the trailhead, hike up the canyon until a major side canyon comes in on the left (LUC).
 This is about 20 or so minutes from the trailhead, and not long after a mini-narrows.
 Hike up the rib between the side canyon and main canyon to reach the rim.
 If you use good route finding, nothing is over 4th class.
 Once on the rim, follow an emerging trail around to the head of the three forks.
 Orientate yourself carefully, this is complex terrain to navigate, and you want to make sure you are dropping into the fork you are expecting.
-The left fork, in particular, is relatively small and easy to overlook.
+The West Fork, in particular, is relatively small and easy to overlook.
 Follow the rim around to the fork you wish to descend.

 Note: The topography of the area is a bit complex.
 Pay very close attention to the map, and double check that you are dropping into the correct fork.
 More than one group has dropped into the wrong fork.

 From the rim, contour down slick rock to the head of the left fork.
 Many options will work, but generally stay to the left.
 The fork starts with an 8 m ( 27 ft. ) drop with no obvious anchor.
-The anchor of choice is a wedged rock in a pothole back from the edge.
+The usual anchor of choice is a wedged rock in a pothole back from the edge.
 Inspect this anchor carefully (which can be hard to do if the pothole is full).
 After this rappel, the canyon gets deeper and very interesting.
 Several drops in this section can be downclimbed, or rappelled off natural anchors.
-This fork is quite short, and you will reach the junction with the middle fork in no time.
+This fork is quite short, and you will reach the junction with the Middle Fork in no time.
 From the junction, head down canyon through an amazing deep, dark section of slot.
 You will have to climb over and under boulders in this section.
 It is narrow!
 A headlamp can be a good idea.
-Once you reach the junction with the right fork, the canyon opens a bit, and it is an easy walk back to your car.
+Once you reach the junction with the East Fork, the canyon opens a bit, and it is an easy walk back to your car.

 Middle Fork

 Middle fork actually starts with 2 small forks at the top.
-You want the left fork (looking down canyon).
+You want the left (east) fork (looking down canyon).
 A downclimb or two will lead you to the first drop, a 6 m ( 20 ft. ) low angle rappel.
 Once down this drop, you may choose to take off your harness.
 The rest of the canyon is narrow, and tends to wear out gear.
 Head down canyon, squeezing, climbing and enjoying as you go.
 About 1/2 way through, you will reach a 4 m ( 14 ft. ) drop into a (sometimes) pool.
 Use a natural anchor here to rappel.
 This is the final rappel in the canyon.

 Videos